Our people

 Guidelines Committee

 The Guidelines Committee oversees development of the Australian Asthma Handbook, Australia's national guidelines for asthma management.
-It has recently finished working on a minor update to the current edition of the Australian Asthma Handbook.
-The current update, version 2.2, was published in April 2022.
+It has recently finished working on a major revision of the Australian Asthma Handbook, published in September 2025.

-First published in 1989 and now in its eighth edition, the National Asthma Council Australia's Australian Asthma Handbook continues to set the standard for evidence-based, practical advice for asthma management in primary care.
+First published in 1989, the National Asthma Council Australia's Australian Asthma Handbook continues to set the standard for evidence-based, practical advice for asthma management in primary care.

 A collaborative, multidisciplinary effort, development of the Handbook involved more than 100 leading health professionals dedicated to asthma.
 The Guidelines Committee is a small, multidisciplinary group chaired by a general practitioner.